-tl;dr: This excerpt from my upcoming book, Beyond Dashboards, is the fifth in a seven-part series on how to determine which metrics to visually flag on a dashboard (i.e., with alert dots, different-colored text, etc.) in order to draw attention to metrics that require it.
+tl;dr: This excerpt from my upcoming book, Beyond Dashboards, is the sixth in an eight-part series on how to determine which metrics to visually flag on a dashboard (i.e., with alert dots, different-colored text, etc.) in order to draw attention to metrics that require it.
 In this post, I look at the “Good/Satisfactory/Poor” method used on many dashboards.
-While not as problematic as the “vs. previous period” or “single-threshold” methods that I discussed in previous posts, this method still has several serious drawbacks that become obvious when pointed out.
+While not as problematic as the “vs. previous period,” “single-threshold,” or “% deviation from target” methods that I discussed in previous posts, this method still has several serious drawbacks that become obvious when pointed out.
 In the next post in this series, I’ll introduce a more useful approach called “four-threshold” visual flags.

 One of the most common ways to determine which metrics to visually flag on a dashboard is to define “Good,” “Satisfactory” and “Poor” ranges for each metric, and then flag metrics that currently fall into their respective “Good” or “Poor” ranges:

 Sometimes, these ranges have other names such as “Above expectation/Meets expectation/Below expectation,” but my comments here apply to those and other “three-range” methods, as well.
 While many dashboards use this method to determine which metrics to flag, it has several major drawbacks and limitations that become obvious when pointed out (if you read my last post on single-threshold flags, some of these will sound familiar since “Good/Satisfactory/Poor” ranges share several of the same drawbacks as single-threshold flags):